lion-san/sf_hack/README.md

 The SFA x SNS is a communication Web Application that connects the internal and external network of contacts.
 You can expect a new business value by connecting the network of contacts obtained through the activities of a variety of external and in-house members.

--Discovery of new needs of competitors and customers
+- Discovery of new needs of competitors and customers

--Acquisition of new potential customers
+- Acquisition of new potential customers

--Visualization of business evaluation of outside activities
+- Visualization of business evaluation of outside activities

 ## Usage